Panathinaikos F.C.: 1960s: The Golden Decade, the Bobek's rejuvenation

 During the next years, Panathinaikos were again champions in 1961, 1962, 1964, 1965, 1969 and 1970.
 Moreover, the team won two more Greek Cups, in 1967 and 1969.
 Also, during these years, a long process of rejuvenation took place in the club.
 Notable players retired, such as Panakis, Linoxilakis, Takis Loukanidis and Andreas Papaemmanouil, and the team had to count on young players like Domazos, Antonis Antoniadis, Anthimos Kapsis, Kostas Eleftherakis and Takis Ikonomopoulos.

 Stjepan Bobek was the main contributor to this process.
 In 1963, he became the club's head coach, changing the playing style of the team to a 4–3–3 and created a new team based on young players (the "Bobek's rejuvenation").
 Under his guidance, Panathinaikos won the Championship of 1964 without a loss, making them one of the two teams that has won the Greek Championship (with its modern system) undefeated.
 Notable players of the team included Panakis, Domazos, Takis Ikonomopoulos, Totis Filakouris, Frangiskos Sourpis and Aristidis Kamaras.

 With the establishment of the Greek military regime, the president of the club, Loukas Panourgias, was forced out of the presidency.
-The contract of Bobek was canceled by the State, while Apostolos Nikolaidis, the old player, manager and official of the club, went on trial.
+The contract of Bobek was cancelled by the State, while Apostolos Nikolaidis, the old player, manager and official of the club, went on trial.

 In 1967, the great Béla Guttmann came as coach, but he soon left and ex-player Lakis Petropoulos was appointed.
 Under his guidance, Panathinaikos won the championships of 1969 (with a double) and 1970.